 6. It is also used in cakes and baked goods as almond extract.
 Benzaldehyde is also used in additives like antibacterial and antifungal preservatives.

-The flavouring and fragrance of benzaldehyde are the reason for its widespread use amongst several industries.
+The flavouring and fragrance of benzaldehyde are the reason for its widespread use in several industries.

 Storage of Benzaldehyde